F4b1-/Pixtern-Sample/README.md

 #Pixtern Sample App#

 This is a sample app for the image validation library Pixtern.
-For further information on how to use the Pitern Library: [click here](https://bitbucket.org/F4b1/pixtern-library/overview)
+For further information on how to use the Pixtern Library: [click here](https://bitbucket.org/F4b1/pixtern-library/overview)

 Sample App